-As of now, all our locations have the flu vaccine in stock for you.
-Due to the Covid measures and the associated hygiene concepts in the last two years, vaccination, especially for risk groups, is more important than ever.
-Our immune defenses are weaker this year and the body is not as prepared for the viruses as in other years.
-To help protect you from getting sick and avoid a severe flu outbreak, you can get vaccinated now at your Avi Medical office.
+Effective immediately, all of our locations have the flu vaccine in stock for you.
+To help protect you from getting sick and avoid a severe flu outbreak, you can now get vaccinated at your Avi Medical practice.

 Behind this is an infection caused by influenza viruses.
 Influenza is caused by viruses that are transmitted through droplets - for example when sneezing, coughing or talking.
 In addition, you can transmit the viruses from hand to hand, for example when shaking hands or via contaminated objects (for example door handles).
 The risk of infection is particularly high where there are many people, for example in public transport, workplaces, schools or shopping areas.